IreshDeragon/ProjetTutore-StudentForum/README.md

 # ProjetTutore-StudentForum
-A Web site to organize a student forum I made with frinds for my UIT project
+A Web site to organize a student forum I made with friends for my UIT project